Your visiting this site is greatly appreciated.

 Might I be a teacher for you?

-What might I expect on the Path?
+What might One expect on this Path?

 … Life is for Living.

 Thanks for reading.
 Come by for a class.
 Good fortune on your journey!